 The rough road up Wager Gulch that requires a high-clearance 4-wheel drive vehicle, leads to the remnants of two old mining camps – Carson and Old Carson.

-Christopher J. Carson, a nephew of the famous frontiersman Kit Carson, first discovered promising float samples along the Continental Divide in 1876 but didn’t immediately act upon them.
+John Christopher Carson first discovered promising float samples along the Continental Divide in 1876 but didn’t immediately act upon them.
 Instead, he made his way to Leadville to look for promising claims.
 However, he returned in 1881 and made several claims on both sides of the Continental Divide, including what would become the Bonanza King Mine.

-With the arrival of other prospectors the Carson Mining District was organized and in 1882, a camp was started that was alternately known as Carson Camp, Carson City, and simply Carson.
-That year, more than 150 claims were staked and more than a dozen prosperous mines were established, including the Bachelor, Chandler, St. Jacob, Kit Carson, George III, Maid of Carson and St. Lawrence.
+With the arrival of other prospectors, the Carson Mining District was organized, and in 1882, a camp was started that was alternately known as Carson Camp, Carson City, and simply Carson.
+That year, more than 150 claims were staked and more than a dozen prosperous mines were established, including the Bachelor, Chandler, St. Jacob, Kit Carson, George III, Maid of Carson, and St. Lawrence.
 While silver was the principal target, the ore also yielded gold, lead, copper, lead, iron, and zinc.
-The St. Jacob alone produced more than $1 million in ore over its lifetime.
+St. Jacob alone produced more than $1 million in ore over its lifetime.
 Sometimes, the camp was called Bachelor Cabins because many of the miners worked in the Bachelor Mine.

 Perry Eberhart, in his 1969 book, Guide to Colorado Ghost Towns and Mining Camps, described the mining camp:

 “The town sat directly on the continental divide, with water falling on one side of town heading toward the Lake Fork of the Pacific drainage, and water on the other side of town flowing into the Lost Trail Creek, of the Rio Grande system, headed toward the Atlantic Basin.
 With such a snow-bound location, the town didn’t last long.”